 151. Learning from King Vali.

-In Ramayana, king Vali (Bali) was invincible as he had the capability of taking away half of his enemy's strength in any encounter.
-Even Lord Rama had to kill him from behind.
-One way to look at this phenomenon is that Vali is a quick learner, he grasps the skills and knowledge from people and situations as he sees the possibility of Paramatma and not enmity.
+As per the epic Ramayana, king Vali (Bali) was invincible, as he had the ability to take away half of his enemy’s strength in any encounter.
+Even Lord Rama had to kill him from behind a tree.
+One way to look at this phenomenon is that Vali was a quick learner, he grasped the skills and knowledge from people and situations as he saw the possibility of Paramatma in them but not enmity.

-Certainly, it is a long journey requiring regular practice with determination (6.23).
-Ignorance is the low point about which Krishna says, "Of vain hopes, of vain actions, of vain knowledge, senseless, they verily are possessed of the delusive prakriti (nature) of raksasas (fiends) and asuras (demons)" (9.12).
+Certainly, the journey from ignorance to awareness is long and requires regular practice with determination (6.23).
+Ignorance is the low point about which Krishna says, “Of vain hopes, of vain actions, of vain knowledge, senseless, they verily are possessed of the delusive prakriti (nature) of rakshasas (fiends) and asuras (demons)” (9.12).

-The pinnacle of this journey is that of a Mahatma (great souls) and Krishna says that they possessed of my divine nature, worship Me with unwavering mind, having known Me to be the imperishable source of beings (9.13).
+The pinnacle of this journey is that of a Mahatma (great souls) and Krishna says, “They, possessed of my divine nature, worship Me with an unwavering mind, having known Me to be the imperishable source of beings (9.13).
 Always glorifying Me, striving, firm in vows, prostrating before Me with devotion, ever steadfast, they worship Me (9.14).
-Worship Me as a manifold facing all directions (9.15).
+They worship Me as a manifold facing all directions” (9.15).

-It's about getting the best out of the situation by dropping hatred while performing karmas (actions) at hand (5.3) and the key is prostration to the all pervading Paramatma, whatever may be the form.
+It’s about getting the best out of the situation by dropping hatred while performing karmas (actions) at hand (5.3).
+The key is complete surrender to the all-pervading Paramatma, regardless of the name or form.

 Comments